tdwg/website/conferences/2024/registration/index.md

   - go to your profile and update the email address with the one on your abstract and the one you will use to register for the conference.
 - Alternatively, you update your abstract(s) with your current account email - best practice is to check all abstracts where you are a co-author but not the submitter

+## Cancellation policy

+We hope you will join us at SPNHC-TDWG 2024 in person and online!
+However we recognize that unexpected changes occur.
+After 17:00 JST (UTC+9) on 30 August, 2024, the fees for any missed events will be retained by the organisers in order to support the subsidies we have offered to students and our colleagues from low and lower-middle income economies.
+These fees may include, but are not limited to, currency and transaction handling fees, currency exchange, printing services, and food services.

+### Cancellations
+Cancellations for in-person attendance, with full refund, excluding currency, transaction and exchange fees, can be made up to 23:59, 16 August 2024 in the time zone of the registrant’s residence.
+Cancellations between 00:00, 17 August and 16:59 JST (UTC+9), 30 August, will be refunded at the rate of 50%, excluding excursions and tours.

+At any time, we encourage in-person delegates who are unable to travel to switch to be a virtual delegate.
+A refund of the difference between the in-person fee paid and virtual attendance will be offered.

+After 30 August, in-person delegates who are unable to travel are still encouraged to switch to be a virtual delegate.
+No refunds will be offered after 17:00 JST (UTC+9), 30 August, 2024.

+In-person no-shows with no correspondence will not be refunded.

+For alterations or cancellations to your registration please notify the SPNHC-TDWG Program Committee via email, okinawa2024@spnhc.org.

+### Excursions & Tours

+Cancellations, substitutions, and other changes for excursions and tours must be made via the operator of the excursions.
+SPNHC-TDWG 2024 is not affiliated with the organising or payments associated with these experiences.
+All requests must be directed to the specific excursion or tour vendors or organisers in accordance with their respective terms and conditions

+### Substitutions

+Substitutions of delegates are allowed at any time before 17:00 JST (UTC+9), 30 August, 2024.
+Substitution of a presenting author by an alternative person (usually a co-author) is allowed up to 17:00 JST (UTC+9), 30 August, 2024.

+For substitution of delegates please notify the SPNHC-TDWG Program Committee via email, okinawa2024@spnhc.org.